igorbrigadir/twitter-glossary/README.md

 ## stan

 Fanatically idolizing a celebrity or group of some sort.
 Or maybe more like: When you simp for famous peope.

+## hateread

+Linking to an article you strongly disagree with so you can share your disagreement and revel in other people's similar reactions.